GalHillel/OperatingSystems-Course/Assignment-4/README.md

 Before running the chat server, ensure that you have the following software installed:

 - GCC (GNU Compiler Collection)
-- Linux or Unix-like operating system
+- Linux or Unix-like operating system (mine Ubuntu 22.04)

 ## Building the Chat Server